On positivity and semistability of vector bundles in finite and mixed characteristics: Variation of positivity of line bundles

 Let $\cX$ be the projectivization of $\cF= p_1^*(S^2\Omega_{\PP^2} (1))$ over $Y$.
 Let $\cL=\cO _{\PP (\cF)}(1)$ and let $\pi: \cX\to S$ be the composition of the projections $\cX\to Y$ and $p_2:Y\to S$.
 Then $\cL_{\overline \eta}$ is nef for a generic geometric point $\overline\eta \in S $ but $\cL _{{s}}$ is not nef for every closed geometric point $s\in S$.

 One can also show a similar example in equal characteristic $3$ (see \cite{Mon2}). \end{Example}

 Note that in the above example $S$ was defined over an algebraic closure of a finite field.
 It seems to be unknown if similar examples can occur for $S$ defined over a countable field of positive characteristic containing transcendental elements over its prime field, or even in case $S$ is defined over $\overline{\QQ}$.
-One might expect that the strange behavior of variation of nefness in positive equal characteristic cannot occur in mixed characteristic:
+One might expect that the strange behavior of variation of nefness in positive equal characteristic cannot occur in mixed characteristic:\footnote{Recently the author constructed a counterexample to this conjecture (see \cite{La-Adv}).
+But the conjecture can still be true under appropriate assumptions, e.g., if we require that the rank of the Neron-Severi group stays the same on the fibers of $\pi$. }

 \begin{Conjecture} Let $R$ be a finitely generated integral domain over $\ZZ$, containing $\ZZ$.
 Let $\pi : {\cX}\to S=\Spec R$ be a smooth proper morphism.
 Let $\cL$ be an invertible sheaf of $\cO _{\cX}$-modules and assume that the restriction of $\cL$ to the generic geometric fibre of $\pi$ is nef.
 Then the set $T$ of closed points $s\in S$ such that $\cL _s$ is semiample is dense in $S$. \end{Conjecture}